What is the theory ZFC without power set?: Introduction

 The fact that the replacement axiom scheme does not imply the collection axiom scheme without the power set axiom was first proved by Zarach \cite{Zarach1996:ReplacmentDoesNotImplyCollection}, who knew the situation described in statements (1) and (2), using a general method similar to the one we employ in this article.
 This article should therefore be viewed as an extension of Zarach's results, particularly to the case of the \Los\ and Gaifman theorems, which we find interesting because these theorems are extensively used in the context of set theory without power set.

-Although the failure of such properties as we mention above is often thought to revolve around the axiom of choice---there are after all some famous models of $\ZF+\neg\AC$ in which $\omega_1$ is singular and the \Los\ theorem fails---our arguments reveal instead a separate issue arising from the inequivalence without the power set axiom of the replacement and collection axiom schemes.
-In particular, all our counterexample models will satisfy the axiom of choice in any of the usual set formulations, including the existence of choice-functions, Zorn's lemma, and Zermelo's well-ordering principle.
+Although the failure of such properties is often thought to revolve around the axiom of choice---there are after all some famous models of $\ZF+\neg\AC$ in which $\omega_1$ is singular and the \Los\ theorem fails---nevertheless, all our counterexample models satisfy the axiom of choice in any of the usual set formulations, including the existence of choice-functions, Zorn's lemma, and Zermelo's well-ordering principle.
+Thus, our arguments reveal a separate issue arising from the inequivalence without the power set axiom of the replacement and collection axiom schemes.
+Meanwhile, there are close connections between our models and several of the usual models of $\ZF+\neg\AC$, such as the Feferman-\Levy\ model, which will be apparent in our constructions.
+Furthermore, although our models satisfy the axiom of choice, they do not satisfy the class choice scheme, asserting that if every $a\in A$ has some $b$ with $\varphi(a,b,Z)$, then there is a function $f$ with $\forall a{\in}A\, \varphi(a,f(a),Z)$, since this implies the collection axiom.
+In this way, one might view the collection axiom scheme itself as a kind of choice principle.